alefnull/alefsbits/README.md

 ## fibb

-a simple clock divider based on the Fibbonacci sequence of numbers.
+a simple clock divider based on the Fibonacci sequence of numbers.

 ## noize